Caldera: The Moon

 The Moon has an outer shell of low-density crystalline rock that is a few hundred kilometers thick, which formed due to a rapid creation.
 The craters of the Moon have been well preserved through time and were once thought to have been the result of extreme volcanic activity, but are currently believed to have been formed by meteorites, nearly all of which took place in the first few hundred million years after the Moon formed.
 Around 500 million years afterward, the Moon's mantle was able to be extensively melted due to the decay of radioactive elements.
 Massive basaltic eruptions took place generally at the base of large impact craters.
 Also, eruptions may have taken place due to a magma reservoir at the base of the crust.
 This forms a dome, possibly the same morphology of a shield volcano where calderas universally are known to form.
 Although caldera-like structures are rare on the Moon, they are not completely absent.
 The Compton-Belkovich Volcanic Complex on the far side of the Moon is thought to be a caldera, possibly an ash-flow caldera.

 Mars

 The volcanic activity of Mars is concentrated in two major provinces: Tharsis and Elysium.
 Each province contains a series of giant shield volcanoes that are similar to what we see on Earth and likely are the result of mantle hot spots.
 The surfaces are dominated by lava flows, and all have one or more collapse calderas.
-Mars has the largest volcano in the Solar System, Olympus Mons, which is more than three times the height of Mount Everest, with a diameter of 520 km (323 miles).
+Mars has the tallest volcano in the Solar System, Olympus Mons, which is more than three times the height of Mount Everest, with a diameter of 520 km (323 miles).
 The summit of the mountain has six nested calderas.